WolfpackPSS/wolfpackpss.github.io/_posts/2017-01-23-history-pf-the-pack-prinz-eugen-pt-3.md

 "SILENCE!"
 Xin yelled.
 Slamming his fist down and hitting a pressure switch.

 The voice output of every hologram in the room was immediately cut.
-Dropping the court into an eery pantomime of its self.
+Dropping the court into an eerie pantomime of its self.

 Captains stood on the seats of their chairs.
 Faces contorted with rage.
 Mouthing violent, angry screams.
 But no words coming out.